 Michael J. Madison, Brett M. Frischmann & Katherine J. Strandburg,

 Cornell Law Review

 Available at: https://scholarship.law.pitt.edu/fac_articles/206

-Intellectual Property Law Commons, Law and Society Commons, Other Legal Studies Commons, Public Law and Legal Theory Commons, Social and Cultural Anthropology Commons, Theory, Knowledge and Science Commons
+Intellectual Property Law Commons, Internet Law Commons, Law and Economics Commons, Law and Society Commons, Other Legal Studies Commons, Political Economy Commons, Property Law and Real Estate Commons, Public Law and Legal Theory Commons, Rule of Law Commons, Science and Technology Studies Commons, Social and Cultural Anthropology Commons, Theory, Knowledge and Science Commons